usds/website-redesign/_project_summaries/14_tech_far.md

 image_description: A partial screenshot of the TechFAR Hub
 ---

-We launched an agile acquisition toolkit to provide agencies with a suite of tools for rapid procurement of agile software development.
-This helps the government more consistently procure high quality products for users, and maps a path between industry best practices and government regulation.
+To help the government more consistently procure high quality products and services for users, we developed the TechFAR Hub, a suite of resources for agencies.
+These resources help to apply industry best practices to digital service acquisition across the Federal government.